This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Your caregivers will need to know the amount of liquid you are getting.
+Your healthcare providers will need to know the amount of liquid you are getting.
 They will also need to know how much you are urinating.

 You may be weighed each day.
-Caregivers will compare your weight from day to day to see how much fluid your body is losing.
+Healthcare providers will compare your weight from day to day to see how much fluid your body is losing.

 - Vasopressin is a medicine that helps decrease the amount you urinate.
 You may need this medicine if you have CDI.